ministryofjustice/cloud-platform-aws-meta-configuration/Route53/README.md

 |------|-------------|
 | name_servers | Name Servers of new Hosted Zone |
 | zone_id | AWS Zone ID of new Hosted Zone |

+Add the name servers for the created subdomain to the parent domain within the parent MOJ AWS account.

+For more information [click here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html) for the AWS offical documentation